ucsb-cs184-f24/team04-GOLDTracker/team/sprint03/lec16.md

 ## **Zhen Bi:**
 #### **I DID**
-- header bar only shown in navigation four screens.
+- Improve Cart Screen Ui with swipe feature
+- implemented copy button to let users copy the course code.
+- modify the fetching following course function, so course has no sections could show successfully in the cart with swipe feature.

 #### **I WILL DO**
-- customized page
+- Adjust details of the customized page and improve UX.

 #### **BLOCKERS**
 - N/A